kunjee17/fnconf18-scaling-elmish-app/slides/index.md

 Here will show code from my project - specifically how components are arranged. yet to decide gif or screen shot will be good option

+Here there are two options.
+Either directly go to pointers one can take care about or explain in terms of model, update and view.

 ---

 ### Let's Talk about model